Thai Festival brings large crowds to Warwick Racecourse for another year

-Thousands of people visited the annual event in the Market Square on Saturday and Sunday which included Thai food, drink, music and entertainment.
+Thousands of people visited the annual event at Warwick Racecourse on Saturday and Sunday which included Thai food, drink, music and entertainment.

 Advertisement